jeremy-jarvis/descent-tools/LEVEL-SPEC.md

       * 24 bytes
       * TODO: Describe the meaning of the UVL data.

+### Objects
+Following the mine structure data is the object data.
+Objects include the player(s), enemies, power-ups, etc that populate the level.

+* TODO: Add specification for the object data.

 ## Detailed Explanation of Cubes and Vertices

 The geometry of a Descent 1 level is made up of cubes, each of which has 8 vertices (corners).
 Each vertex is specified by its x, y, z coordinates in the level.
 If you can imagine level made up of only a single cube at the center of the level, that cube could be defined by 8 vertices as follows: